Simple measures - circumference

 The most commonly used sites are:

-1. The midpoint between the lower costal region (lowest palpable rib), as used in the World Health Organisation STEPS manual for both children and adults, although no case is made in the manual as to its superiority to other sites.
+1. The midpoint between the lower coastal region (lowest palpable rib) and the top of the iliac crest, as used in the World Health Organisation STEPS manual for both children and adults, although no case is made in the manual as to its superiority to other sites.

 2. The upper border of the iliac crest (top of the pelvic bone).